|

 silent gives rise to the often-quoted last line, "I can't go

 on, you must go on, I'll go on."
+Waiting for

 Godot (En attendant Godot), Samuel Beckett's most famous work,